lugu/toner_chip_reset/README.md

 About the dates:

 * year/mount/day is enough
-* if the tonner needs to warm-up, hours/minutes/seconds is also required.
+* if the toner needs to warm-up, hours/minutes/seconds is also required.

 Unix epoch format seems well suited for this need (no calendar juggling).
 Here is an example of a date in hexadecimal values: